 If you use a tool such as

-As cPanel, Inc. releases updates, you will need to update your templates.
+As cPanel, L.L.C. releases updates, you will need to update your templates.

 To avoid this situation, plan regular updates on all of your templates.

-To update your template, run the following commands:
+To run a cPanel & WHM update for your template, run the following commands:

-prlctlcommands).
-If you set the hostname manually from inside the VPS, Virtuozzo will reset the hostname on the next reboot.
-Ensure that you set up the full hostname correctly after you provision the VM, because cPanel & WHM requires an FQDN.
+If you set the hostname manually, Virtuozzo will reset the hostname on the next reboot.
+Make sure to set up the full hostname correctly after you provision the VM. cPanel & WHM requires an FQDN.